Viniciuscoding/granja_Google_Associate_Cloud_Engineer/README.md

 This means the worse a model fits the data.
 3. Conversely, the smaller the RMSE, the better a model is able to fit the data.
 ```
+**Data Dredging:** It is the statistical manipulation of data in order to find patterns which can be presented as statistically significant, when in reality there is no underlying effect.